 In 2002, an Iranian opposition group reported that Iranian front companies procured materials from China (and other countries) for secret nuclear weapons facilities, while experts from China have worked at a uranium mine at Saghand and a centrifuge facility (for uranium enrichment) near Isfahan, reported the Washington Post (December 19, 2002 and February 20, 2003).
 Moreover, Nucleonics Week (February 27 and March 6, 2003) reported that Iran, since 2000, has been building a secret uranium enrichment plant at Natanz with technology for gas centrifuge enrichment from Pakistan (Khan Research Laboratories), a country that has received nuclear cooperation from China.
 Also, the IAEA found out in 2003 that, in 1991, China supplied Iran with 1.8 metric tons of natural uranium, reported Nucleonics Week (June 12, 2003).
-The DCI's report issued in November 2004 confirmed that the Iranian opposition group, "beginning in August of 2002, revealed several previously undisclosed Iranian nuclear facilities."
+The head of the Iranian Atomic Organization reported an Iranian-PRC contract to extract uranium ore in Yazd.12 The DCI's report issued in November 2004 confirmed that the Iranian opposition group, "beginning in August of 2002, revealed several previously undisclosed Iranian nuclear facilities."